-“Perpetual innovation when trying to be synergized with the corporate halflife cycle on most projects, jobs and even human resource, created mixed messages and frustration.”
+“Perpetual innovation when trying to be synergized with the corporate half-life cycle on most projects, jobs and even human resource, created mixed messages and frustration.”
 Bell continued.
 “I found one interesting common thread among the winningest corporations.
 Incessant learning.
 Nonstop learning.
 Daily learning.
 Learning.
-In fact, the ability to learn faster than the competition, may be the only sustainable competitive advantage of the 21st century.”
+In fact, the ability to learn faster than the competition may be the only sustainable competitive advantage of the 21st century.”

 “Every element of success has with it a learning component,” Bell offers.
 “The challenge is to convey the knowledge.”
 The concept of Chip Bell’s brilliance is that every leader must become a mentor to his employees in order to place his company (team) in a leadership position.
 The dilemma is how?

 Most people think of a mentor as someone not in their chain of command.
 True but not true.
 It’s all in how you approach the opportunity to coach and lead.
-A mentor is the highest level, most respected coach he’s the one the coach calls for advice.
+A mentor is the highest level, most respected coach.
+He’s the one the coach calls for advice.

-Bell’s book “Managers as Mentors documents that step by step process in a way that makes it seem as: “that’s the way we should have been doing it for the last twenty years.”
+Bell’s book, “Managers as Mentors” documents that step-by-step process in a way that makes it seem as: “that’s the way we should have been doing it for the last twenty years.”

-Bell’s short formula for beginning to think and act like a mentor (to your employees).
+Bell’s short formula for beginning to think and act like a mentor (to your employees):

-1. Anchor all learning to a mission, vision or purpose.
+- Anchor all learning to a mission, vision or purpose.
 Break it down to a specific goal or job to be achieved.
 People will learn faster if they have a why behind the what.

-2. Demonstrate confident humility.
+- Demonstrate confident humility.
 Walk the thin line between self confidence and arrogance.
 Confidence breeds confidence.
 But the authenticity is bred from the roots of being humble.
 Acceptance from humility.

 “Jeffrey, let me make that point to you the way it was made to me,” said Bell as he leaned forward.
-“My then teenage son said of me once When my dad tells me something I don’t buy it but when he cries, it makes me cry.”
+“My then teenage son said of me once, ‘When my dad tells me something, I don’t buy it, but when he cries, it makes me cry.'”
 (Wow, I get it.)

-3. Use dramatic listening.
+- Use dramatic listening.
 Listen as if you were interviewing a hero you always have wanted to talk to.
-For example if you were interviewing Abraham Lincoln or Moses or Madonna, and the phone rang would you say Just a second, Abe and take the call?
+For example if you were interviewing Abraham Lincoln or Moses or Madonna, and the phone rang would you say, “Just a second, Abe” or take the call?
 Would you be reading your mail while you were talking?
-Or would you be listening dramatically hanging on every word talking notes furiously.
+Or would you be listening, dramatically hanging on every word taking notes furiously.

 Bell says, “Everyone knows how to listen, they just don’t make it a priority.”

-Remember (your reaction to) the last time someone said “Let me give you some advice.”
-By saying instead, “I have some ideas that might be useful if you think they might be helpful,” keeps control where it belongs with the learner while eliminating resistance and creating an atmosphere of acceptance. (nonjudgmental or prejudicial)
+Remember (your reaction to) the last time someone said, “Let me give you some advice.”
+By saying instead, “I have some ideas that might be useful if you think they might be helpful,” keeps control where it belongs with the learner while eliminating resistance and creating an atmosphere of acceptance. (non-judgmental or prejudicial)

 Remember (your reaction to) parental advice.
 Too often parents advice was ignored sometimes until after their death.
 All of us with a deceased mother or father wishes we could thank them for their wisdom we now follow.

-5. State advice in the first person singular.
+- State advice in the first person singular.
 Tell a story.
 Use personal experience to share wisdom.
 Eliminate “should” and “ought to.”

 Celebrate the (excellent) effort not the victory or defeat.
-If you only reward results you’ll never get the learning, risk taking or growth necessary to emerge as a leader.
+If you only reward results, you’ll never get the learning, risk taking or growth necessary to emerge as a leader.

 “The secret to mentoring is simple,” Bell offers.
-“Just recall your mentors ask yourself what traits they demonstrated to get you to listen?
+“Just recall your mentors and ask yourself what traits they demonstrated to get you to listen?
 Use those.”

 The basis of sales success is mentoring.
 If you want to be a successful sales manager, you have no choice but to become a superior mentor.
-Buy the book to find out how.